ericvaandering/DocDB/README.md

  * Changes to a document result in a new version of the document.
 Old versions remain available, providing historical archiving.
 Different versions allow different access restrictions, so documents can be developed in private and then released.
  * DocDB contains an event and agenda management system which allows documents to be associated with meetings of all sizes.

-Please see BTeV-doc-140 for a somewhat outdated description of DocDB.
+Please see [BTeV-doc-140](http://btev-docdb.fnal.gov/cgi-bin/public/DocDB/ShowDocument?docid=140) for a description of the early versions of DocDB.

 DocDB is available under the terms of the GNU Public License (GPL), version 2.

-To obtain DocDB, please see the files section of our project management page for a zip file.
+To obtain DocDB, please see the [releases section](https://github.com/ericvaandering/DocDB/releases) of the GitHub repository for a zip file.
-For the very latest code, see the developers GitHub repository.
-Installation instructions are maintained at Fermilab.
+[Installation instructions](https://github.com/ericvaandering/DocDB/wiki/Installation) are maintained on the GitHub Wiki.

 Send questions about installing DocDB to docdb-users@fnal.gov The docdb-users mailing list is archived at http://listserv.fnal.gov/archives/docdb-users.html.